Dave86dev/storesaurusDB/README.md

 ##### Authentication

+- `POST /auth/deactivate` - Ask administration to deactivate your account.
 - `POST /auth/prelogin` - First step to log an existing user.
 - `POST /auth/login` - Second and final step to log an existing user.
 - `POST /auth/preregister` - First step to register a new user.